 As great as American and English Bulldogs are, the French Bulldog has been the most popular bulldog-type breed.
 Also known as the “Frenchie,” these dogs were bred down in size to serve as companions suitable for most families.

 It was during the Industrial Revolution in England when Frenchies first started popping up.
 They were toy-sized companions that could easily live in the often small apartments of lace makers in Nottingham, England.

 However, as the hub for the lace-making industry shifted to northern France, many of workers had to relocate.
 So, they brought their toy-sized bulldog companions with them.
 And in the rural areas of the lace factories, Frenchies became a huge hit.

 Through the next decade, the old Frenchies were crossbred with other popular toy dogs to develop the modern French Bulldog we know.
 It’s believed that they were crossed with Pugs and other terriers, thus, developing their signature bat-like ears.

 French Bulldog Temperament

 Frenchies are the ultimate companions and lap dogs.
-These dogs love to lounge around with their owners, though they don’t mind playing hard as well.
+These dogs love to lounge around with owners, though they don’t mind playing hard as well.
 Whatever you’re up for, they will be happy to come along for some fun.

 4. Australian Bulldog

-Highlights: Affectionate, Loyal, Sociable
+Highlights: Loving, Loyal, Sociable

 Australian Bulldog Temperament